Today In History logo TIH

 1973

-A botched bank robbery in Stockholm spirals into a five-day hostage crisis where captives develop unexpected sympathy…
+A botched bank robbery in Stockholm spiraled into a five-day hostage crisis that gave psychology a new term.

 A Hostage Standoff: The Birth of Stockholm Syndrome